inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 	(1) People to whom you  attracted invariably ink you remind em of someone se.
-	(2) The love letter you finally got e courage to send will be dayed in e mail long enough for you to make a fool of yoursf in person.
+	(2) The love letter you finally got e courage to send will be dayed in e mail long enough for you to  a fool of yoursf in person.
 Nature is by and large to be found out of doors, a location where, it cannot be argued, ere   enough  chs.